BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 Have a think what would be good for an app in a production environment.
 Maybe just getting recommendations to review might be good then you update manually.
 Having Auto mode on will terminate and restart pods and containers which maybe something your application can't handle in a production environment.

 VPAs are not aware of OpenShift cluster infrastructure variables such as node size in terms of memory and CPU.
 Therefore, it doesn't know whether a recommended pod size will fit your node.
-Also VPAs are not aware of quoats so it may resize to something bigger than can fit in the current quota.
+Also VPAs are not aware of quotas so it may resize to something bigger than can fit in the current quota.

 Have a look at the online documentation if you are interested more in VPAs, there are some more advanced options like exempting containers in a pod by using resourcePolicy.